Iraq–Jordan relations: History

 To expand on these political-economic linkages, Jordan helped create the Arab Cooperation Council (ACC) in 1989, in the immediate aftermath of the Iran-Iraq war.
 The ACC alliance of Jordan, Iraq, Egypt, and Yemen was meant to facilitate capital and labor flows between members while also allowing them to act as a fairly formidable lobbying bloc within inter-Arab politics in their mutual efforts to renegotiate their debt terms with the Persian Gulf Arab monarchies.
 Despite strenuous Jordanian efforts to prevent it, that alliance evaporated in the heat of the Persian Gulf War.

 The shift in Iraq–Jordan relations became apparent in August 1995, when Jordan granted political asylum to two Iraqi defectors.
 King Hussein of Jordan also openly criticized Iraqi policies on national television on 23 August 1995.
 However, majority of Jordanians supported Saddam Hussein.
-Western countries considered the change in Jordan's policy on Iraq as a means to further isolate Hussein and eventually weaken his leadership.
+Western countries considered the change in Jordan's policy on Iraq as a means to further isolate Saddam Hussein and eventually weaken his leadership.

 Despite periodic crises of confidence and lingering Iraqi resentment over Jordan's close ties with Saddam Hussein, the two countries forged deep ties.
 In the face of repeated attacks and threats, Jordan has maintained a strong diplomatic presence in Baghdad.

 The economic impact of the Iraq crisis in Jordan has been mixed.
 Jordan has benefited greatly from serving as a "gateway" to Iraq for governments, aid workers, contractors, and businesspeople, the real estate and banking sectors are booming, and it stands to reap more benefits from increased trade and transport should the situation in Iraq improve.
 However, with the fall of Saddam, Jordan lost the sizable oil subsidies and customary shipments it received from Iraq.
 One of Jordan's principal economic interests in the new Iraq is securing future energy assistance.